wadmiraal/Colibri/README.md

 ### Template engine

 PHP comes bundled with a great, efficient and easy template-engine: PHP itself.
 Colibri simply uses php code to parse your template files and insert the data.
 Here again, Colibri enforces very little.
-The only thing is that it will always use a *layout* (which could be thought of as the HTML wrapper of your content) to which is passed a `$view` variable.
+By default, it will use a *layout* (which could be thought of as the HTML wrapper of your content) to which is passed a `$view` variable.
 This `$view`variable itself contains data from a *view*.

 If you've used *partials* before, then this will look familiar.

+Views and layouts are simply PHP files with HTML.
+You can output any variables you want (iow: name the variables as you see fit in each file).

+For convenience, 3 pre-defined variables will be available for the *layouts*: `$stylesheets`, `$scripts` and `$view`. `$stylesheets` and `$scripts` will be populated by calling the `$view->add_css()` or `$view->add_js()` methods in controllers, but this is not mandatory.

+#### Partials ?

-And BTW, you can use Views just as partials.
+You can use Views just as partials.
 Just call `$view->partial()` to disable passing the view through a layout.
+This will allow you to have views nested within each other, giving great flexibility.
 You can use as many views as you want, each linked to a particular template file.

-Views and layouts are simply PHP files with HTML.
-You can output any variables you want (iow: name the variables as you see fit in each file).

-For convenience, 3 extra variables will be available for the *layouts*: `$stylesheets`, `$scripts` and `$base_path`. `$stylesheets` and `$scripts` will be populated by calling the `$view->add_css()` or `$view->add_js()` methods in controllers, but this is not mandatory.

 #### AJAX ?